2kai/full-stack-school/part1/README.md

 ###### Exercises 1.12, "Anecdotes" application

 Open http://localhost and see a page with anecdote.
 Click the button "next anecdote" and get new (random) one.

+###### Exercises 1.13, "Anecdotes" application

+Open http://localhost and see a page with anecdote.
+Now there are votes counter and "vote" button which increase vote counter by one.